baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 ## So, what exactly is Forms9Patch

-Forms9Patch is a package of VisualElements plus a suite of Extensions, Services, and Effects.
+Forms9Patch is a package of VisualElements plus a suite of Services, and Effects.

 ### Visual Elements